-Listed property includes property which lends itself to personal use such as transportation or entertainment equipment, certain computers and cellular phones.
-There are additional recordkeeping requirements and rules you must follow when depreciating listed property.
-If listed property is not used more than 50% for a qualified business use during any tax year, special rules apply to the section 179 deduction and the depreciation deduction.
+Listed property includes property which lends itself to personal use, such as property used for transportation, entertainment equipment, certain computers, and cellular phones.
+In addition, there are recordkeeping requirements and rules you must follow when depreciating listed property.
+If listed property is not used more than 50% for a qualified business purpose during any tax year, you cannot claim the section 179 deduction and special rules apply to the depreciation deduction.
 See chapter 4 in Publication 946.

 Passenger automobiles.
-For passenger automobiles, the total depreciation deduction (including the section 179 deduction) you can claim is limited.
+For most passenger automobiles, the total depreciation deduction (including the section 179 deduction) you can claim is limited.

-For automobiles placed in service during 2000, your depreciation, including the section 179 deduction, cannot be more than \$3,060.
-For 2001 and 2002, the maximum depreciation deduction is \$4,900 and \$2,950, respectively.
-The maximum depreciation deduction for each year after 2002 is \$1,775.
+For automobiles placed in service during 2001, your depreciation, including the section 179 deduction, cannot be more than \$3,060.
+For 2002 and 2003, the maximum depreciation deduction for automobiles placed in service in 2001 is \$4,900 and \$2,950, respectively.
+The maximum depreciation deduction for each year after 2003 is \$1,775.

-You must reduce these limits further if your business/investment use is less than 100%.
+If your business/investment use of the automobile is less than 100%, you must reduce the maximum deduction amount proportionately.

 Example.
 Peter purchases a car this year for \$4,500 and he uses it 60% for business.
 He chooses to take a section 179 deduction for the car.
-The cost of Peter's car that qualifies for the section 179 deduction is \$2,700 ($$4,500 \times 60\%$).
-However, Peter's section 179 deduction is limited to \$1,836 ($$3,060 \times 60\%$).
+The cost of Peter's car that qualifies for the section 179 deduction is \$2,700 (\$4,500 × 60%).
+However, Peter's section 179 deduction is limited to \$1,836 ( $$3,060 \times 60\%$ ).